SentientUmaru/modules/README.md

 | [AnimeRush2](https://raw.githubusercontent.com/SentientUmaru/modules/main/animerush2.json) | Sometimes MP4Upload links break on AnimeRush.json, So i will attempt to make a module that uses multilinks |
 | [GenoAnimeT2](https://raw.githubusercontent.com/SentientUmaru/modules/main/genoanimeT2.json) | The Original version of this module is working fine |

-Once i have a compiler i could use for these, a lot of them should go into the working category and allow me to add new ones.
+Module Builder is ready so i will start pumping more modules out

-Masteranime has letters after their search names which i havent figured out how to fitler out
+-Masteranime has letters after their search names which i havent figured out how to fitler out

-animension.to, animedao.to, lite.animevibe.se, and 4anime.gg are good website's but will probably require regex so i wont be doing it
+-animension.to, animedao.to, lite.animevibe.se, and 4anime.gg are good website's but will probably require regex so i wont be doing it

 ### The following is just personal notes as i learn about HTML (still a novice)
 #### This is just for building the modules.
 Disregard if you think its for anything else.